Mattdl/ContinualPrototypeEvolution/README.md

             conda install -c conda-forge scikit-learn=0.22.1
             conda install -c omnia quadprog                     # GEM baseline

+## Reproducing paper results
+This final code-base is validated to produce similar results to the original results reported in the paper.
+- To avoid issues, use the *exact* dependency requirements defined above.
+- Original implementation doesn't re-normalize prototypes after momentum-update.
+Doing this slightly decreases average accuracy.
+- Final code-base results after cleanup are checked.
+Avg. accuracy balanced benchmarks: 94.11+-0.76 (MNIST 5 seeds), 49.61+-3.44 (CIFAR10 5 seeds), 20.51 (CIFAR100 1 seed).
+Report an issue or contact me if you have troubles reproducing these.

 ## Online Data incremental learning
 Although the data streams are divided into tasks to compare with task and class-incremental learning alorithms (iCaRL, GEM), in CoPE the continual learner is unaware of tasks or task transitions.